andrewn6/andrewhummus/README.md

-👋 Hi I'm Andrew`🌁`, I am a highschool sotware engineer interested in cloud computing, infrastructure & blockchain.
+👋 Hi I'm Andrew`🌁`, I am a highschool software engineer interested in cloud computing, infrastructure & blockchain.

 I'm experienced in Python & TypeScript, but I've also tinkered with Rust & Go.
 I also love devops, and have experience in Docker, Kubernetes, Terraform & AWS.